junxit/us-congress-bills-111/metadata.md

 - 2010-05-13 — Introduced in Senate
 - 2010-05-13 — Read twice and referred to the Committee on Environment and Public Works.
+- 2010-05-20 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2010-06-18 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-209.
+- 2010-06-18 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-209.
+- 2010-06-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 433.